-Our Crisis Intervention Services
+Crisis Intervention Services

 Any client of Directions for Living experiencing a mental health crisis during business hours should contact the office where services are received.
+In the event of mental health related distress or suicide crisis, 988 is available to call 24/7, for both those individuals experiencing the event and/or for anyone who is worried about a loved one and may need crisis support.
 In the event of a medical or life-threatening emergency, call 911 or go the nearest hospital emergency room.

-Any client in crisis after business hours or on the weekend should call 911.
+Any client in crisis after business hours or on the weekend should call 988.
 Directions for Living does not provide twenty-four hour per day crisis intervention, but crisis intervention services are always available in the community through the following program:

-P.E.M.H.S.
-(Personal Enrichment Through Mental Health Services) 11254 58th Street North Pinellas Park, Florida 33782 (727) 791-3131
+Eleos 11254 58th Street North Pinellas Park, Florida 33782 (727) 791-3131

-Your Safety in our Facilities
+Safety in our Facilities

-Ensuring the safety of our clients and employees is important to Directions for Living.
+Ensuring the safety of our clients and team members is of the utmost important to Directions for Living.
 Our Clearwater and Largo facilities are equipped with fire alarms and fire suppression equipment.
-We also have first aid kits located at the Clearwater Center, Largo Center and Starkey Lakes building.
+We also have first aid kits located at both locations.
 If you need first aid assistance, please ask for help from the nearest employee.
 To find the closest exit, look for the lighted Exit signs in all of our hallways, or for the Fire Escape Routes located in every office.

-Directions for Living uses Emergency Codes to quickly communicate to our staff, clients, and visitors when emergency situations arise.
+Directions for Living uses Emergency Codes to quickly communicate to our team members, clients, and visitors when emergency situations arise.
 Most Emergency Codes will be announced using our paging system.
 If you have questions about what an announced code means or what to do when a code is announced, please ask the nearest employee.

-Directions' Emergency Codes are:
+Directions for Living's Emergency Codes are:

 Code Plan Action Red Fire Threat Activation Evacuate Immediately.
 Use the stairs - not the elevators.
 This code will be used in case the alarm system fails.
-Blue Medical Emergency Medically trained staff will assist.
+Blue Medical Emergency Medically trained team members will assist.
 Everyone else should avoid the area.
-Pink Missing Person Staff will monitor stairways, exits, and parking lots and contact the police if necessary.
+Pink Missing Person Team members will monitor stairways, exits, and parking lots and contact the police if necessary.
 Report anything suspicious to an employee.
 Gray Security Alert Crisis Response Team will respond.
 Everyone else should avoid the area.
 Silver Security Alert: Weapon involved Crisis Response Team will respond.
 Everyone else should stay away from area.
 Police will be contacted.
 Orange Lockdown Stay inside.
 See an employee for more information.
 Black Severe Weather Warning Stay inside and away from windows.
-Brown Hazardous Biological / Chemical Material Spill Avoid the area - staff will respond to clean up Yellow Bomb Threat Evacuate the building.
+Brown Hazardous Biological / Chemical Material Spill Avoid the area - team members will respond to clean up Yellow Bomb Threat Evacuate the building.
 Do not use cell phones or other electronic devices Purple Other incident See an employee for more information.

-When a code has been resolved, staff will page "All Clear" using our telephone system.
+When a code has been resolved, team members will page "All Clear" using our telephone system.

-What you should expect when you come for services
+What you can expect when you come for services

 When you begin to receive services at Directions for Living, you will receive an assessment.
-At that appointment, your clinician will review the present situation that brings you to us and how you are coping.
+At that appointment, your provider will review the present situation that brings you to us and how you are coping.
 We will discuss your personal history, social support, and medical history.
 We will also want to know about your strengths and hopes for your future.
-Before the end of the session your practitioner will review the assessment, discuss with you what your options are, and help you formulate a plan to address your needs.
-Options may include individual counseling, group therapy, case management, and/or medication.
+Before the end of the session your provider will review the assessment, discuss with you what your options for services are, and help you formulate a plan to address your needs.
+Please expect your initial appointment to last two hours.
+DFL will assess your clinical and therapeutic needs as well as your financial resources and discuss a care plan with you for next steps.